 Battery Charging, Dismounted Soldier, Fuel Cells, Portable

 The evolution of warfare over the last two decades has demonstrated the increased reliance on electronics for the dismounted warfighter to be able to successfully complete his mission.
-These applications fall into two general categories, manwearable (such as radios, GPS, small computers) and manportable (small unmanned vehicles, IED defeat devices, laser rangefinders).
-Regardless of the actual application, the dismounted soldier must not only carry the various devices but also sufficient energy to power these devices for the length of the mission.
-For the vast majority of these devices the energy required is provided by some form of rechargeable lithium ion battery pack, which is life cycle cost effect but requires some form of recharging support to enable the completion of the mission.
+Regardless of the actual application, the dismounted soldier must also carry sufficient energy for the sucessful completion of the mission.
+For the vast majority of these devices the energy required is provided by batteries.
 The result is that mission objectives, planning and execution is partially driven by the run time of batteries and the associated increase in weight carried and logistically resupply issues.
 All of this has a negative impact on the goal of allowing the dismounted soldier to complete the mission without energy resupply, or to become “energy independent”.

 This effort will leverage the work of previous SET Technical Groups, specifically SET 173 “Fuel Cells and other Emerging Manportable Power Technologies for the NATO Warfighter” and SET 206 “Energy Generation for Manwearable/Manportable Applications and Remote Sensors”.
-SET 173 studied the utilization of fuel cells in various systems where SET 206 studied dismounted soldier systems and the impact of various energy sources.
-The overall objective of this panel would be to identify the technical challenges related to the use of fuel cells for dismounted applications and recommend a roadmap for corrective actions.
+The overall objective of this panel would be to identify the technical challenges related to the use of fuel cells for dismounted applications and recommend a roadmap for overcoming the identified challenges.
 Specific goals would be too:

 • Identify those fuel cell technologies and configurations that are applicable to either manwearable or manportable applications

-• Determine the technical barriers that exist preventing full adaptation of each potential technology
+• Determine the technical barriers that exist preventing full adaptation of these technologies

-• Identify methods by which hydrogen can be provided with minimal logistics impact
+• Identify methods in which these barriers can be overcome

 • Identify the efforts required to overcome defined technical barriers